-- Oily skin (acne is possible)
+- oily skin (acne is possible)

-- Oily hair, possibly requiring frequent washing
+- oily hair, possibly requiring frequent washing

-- Increased perspiration and body odour (frequent showering and deodorant help)
+- increased perspiration and body odour (frequent showering and deodorant help)

-- Pubic hair and underarm hair start to grow.
+- growth of pubic and underarm hair

-- Erections and ejaculation start.
+- the start of erections and ejaculation

 What to expect socially and emotionally